 , points to yourmntner

-: name servers for reverse resolve of the IP block.
+: name servers for reverse resolving the IP block.
 If you don't know that this is or don't need this, remove the line.status

 : has a fixed value ofASSIGNED